stichtingsem/pilot-phase/Project Team/Meeting-12-February.md

 # Completed Backlog Items:
 9. Match Catalogue API on ECK 2.3/2.4 (mandatory fields)
+10. Adjust design Catalogue (add stream codes)
+  - Conclusion: Stream codes will stay part of the design

 # Completed Actions:
  - Marcel will arange a session on the subject 'setup flows' with the project team in week 3 (22 January from 10:00 - 11:00)
  - Marcel will plan meeting regarding test scenarios and use cases (26 January from 14:30 - 16:00)
  - Danny and Edwin will plan meeting to discuss the adjustment of the catalogue API (add stream codes)
+ - Danny informs project team when the pull request is available and gives a summary (release notes) by mail
+ - Elias gives update to project team on progress
+ - Marchien contacts Thieme (Pieter Ruempol) on their participation
+ - Luke informs project team on the release of the SIS API